 All you Need on your Doorstep!

 At The House of Bread we have a great range of local facilities on our doorstep (including Local Pubs you can walk to) or just a small drive away.
 As well as the information on this page we have also produced a Local Map to help you find your way around.

 Berry Hill Post Office & Stores

 Just down the lane (out of our courtyard and down Coopers Road to Berry Hill) you will find a very well stocked local shop, off licence with a post office incorporated.
-They are open until 7.00pm and have most things you will need including a good stock of stationery, cards and bread.
+They are open until 7.00pm most nights and have most things you will need including a good stock of stationery, cards and bread.

 In Berry Hill there is also a take-away, a hairdressers and a chemist.

 There is also The Dairy (newsagents and food shop) which is open a little later (until 9.00pm most nights).
 To get to The Dairy come to the front of the house, turn left, past the church and left again.
 The Dairy will be on your right.

 There is also a small shop at Forest Holidays called The Retreat and a café.
 They stock the basics and do have some nice local produce.
 They are much more expensive than the local shops but if you need picnic supplies and haven’t been to the local shops they are marked on our local walking map.
 They are open until 8.